TMS-Namespace/CV2-Wrappers/README.md

 # OpenCV v.2 Python Wrappers

-A couple of wrapping classes, that utilizes the Fluent API paradigm, and wrap and extend CV2 classes and functionalities.
+A couple of simple wrapping classes, that utilizes the Fluent API paradigm, and wraps and extend some of CV2 classes and functionalities.

-Mainly made for fast implementation and ease of use in another project: object tracking on videos project.
+Mainly made for a fast paste implementation and ease of use in another project that targeted object tracking in videos.

+## Contents

+- **CVImage**: Contains different functions for cropping, resizing, equalizing, sharpening, etc ... also drawing text and rectangles with alpha channel support.
+- **Rectangle**: Represents a rectangle with different functionalities such as shifting, rescaling ect...
+- **VideoFile & VideoFrame**: Represents a video file that one can iterate over its frames.
-Also, it contains a class that extends CV2 HOG features extractor, by adding the CV2 missing functionality, which is over blocks' bin normalization.
+- **CVHOGFeatures**: Extends CV2 HOG features extractor, by adding a missing, but important, functionality, which is over block bin normalization.

-Some additional functionality, like drawing objects and text on images with alpha channel, are implemented.